Infernet

 # Clone locally

-git clone https://github.com/ritual-net/infernet-container-starter
+git clone --recurse-submodules https://github.com/ritual-net/infernet-container-starter

 # Navigate to the repository